ttolentino89/thirdCut/README.md

 Eventually, I came up with a final working solution which turned into everyThird in third.js, and while there's probably room for improvement (there's *always* room for refactoring), I'm pretty happy with how everything worked out in the end.

-I also struggled a bit with my app.post in. test.js, as I originally had my user input request set to the following:
+I also struggled a bit with my app.post in test.js, as I originally had my user input request set to the following:

 ```
 let string_to_cut = req.body